How to Apply

 Ready to start?

-- Meet Deadlines: In order to meet both the HCC priority deadline and the state MASSGrant deadlines, the student's FAFSA must reach the federal processor before May 1 for the school year starting in September.
-In addition to meeting the May 1 deadline, to receive the best possible aid award, applicants should also register for classes and submit all other required documentation to the Financial Aid Office by June 30.
+- Meet Deadlines: In order to meet both the HCC priority deadline and the state MASSGrant deadlines, the student's FAFSA must reach the federal processor before July 1, 2020 for the school year starting in September 2020.
+In addition to meeting the July 1 deadline, to receive the best possible aid award, applicants should also submit all other required documentation to the Financial Aid Office by September 4, 2020.
 If a student misses the May 1 FAFSA deadline, he/she should apply as soon as possible thereafter in order to receive the best possible aid package.

 - Don't Forget: In addition to completing the general financial aid application requirements described above, applicants should: Promptly respond to all requests for additional information; Get admitted (apply for admission and be accepted) to a degree or certificate program; Preregister for courses as early as possible; Respond to award offers by accepting or declining awards on the HCC Online Services page; Notify the financial aid office about funding from another source, such as a scholarship organization.

 - Incomplete Applications: If your application is selected for verification by the federal processor or the school, additional documentation is required, such as verification worksheets.
 The requested documents must be submitted to the Financial Aid Office within two (2) weeks of the date that you are notified of the need for this information.
 If we do not receive the documents within that time frame, we will consider the file incomplete and take no further action on the application while it remains in incomplete status.
 If the documents are submitted after the two-week period, we may take action on the application if federal and state rules allow us to do so.
 If corrections to the application are required after receipt of the requested documents, HCC will make the corrections on our computer system and submit the corrections to the federal processor.